Active

 Research on elasmobranchs

 Condrik is a project created by young marine biologists in the Canary Islands to research and conserve sharks and rays using non-invasive methods such as BRUVs, drones and collaboration with local fishermen.
-Between January and July 2025, they carried out twelve field trips in Tenerife, recording five species of elasmobranchs and surveying more than 12,000 hectares of marine area, many of which are protected areas.
-Also noteworthy is the unprecedented sighting of a live black devilfish near the coast and participation in the Tenerife Deep Shark Mission campaign, with the first manned submarine dive in Spain using bait to study sharks and rays.
+Between January and July 2025, they carried out twelve field trips in Tenerife, recording five species of elasmobranchs and prospecting more than 12,000 marine hectares, many in protected areas.
+Also noteworthy is the unprecedented sighting of a live black devil fish near the coast and the participation in the Tenerife Deep Shark Mission campaign, with the first dive in Spain in a manned submarine with bait to study sharks and rays.

 A project by: